gonzoramos/annotation-helper/Readme.md

 # Readme

-Project hosting code and tools for the AI&S project (lead: Jenny Williams) studying writers and their use of AI tools.
+Project hosting code and tools to help people annotating text transcripts, and later extract the annotations and codes as a table.

 ## Requirements
 - Python 3.x